28- or 30-Day Rehab Programs

 - Withdrawal effects and symptoms in the absence of the drug, or taking the drug to avoid the withdrawal syndrome.

-If you or someone you love meets 2 or more of the above criteria, a 30 day rehab program may be an important first step to getting clean.
+If you or someone you love meets 2 or more of the above criteria, a 30-day rehab program may be an important first step towards getting clean.
 When looking for programs, consider whether you want to stay close to home or take a break from your home environment to focus entirely on recovery in a sober facility.

-The cost of 28 and 30 day drug and alcohol rehab varies depending on the program.
-Most run anywhere from $400 to $900 per day, depending on a few factors, including the location, insurance accepted, and the specific range of amenities and recreational offerings 5.
+The cost of 28- and 30-day drug and alcohol rehab varies depending on the program.
+Most run at anywhere from $400 to $900 per day, depending on a few factors, including the location, insurance accepted, and the specific range of amenities and recreational offerings.5

 There are many ways to pay for substance abuse treatment, including:

-- Out of pocket: You can pay for treatment using your checking or savings account.
-If you are able, you can pay in full up front—sometimes you’ll receive a discount for doing so.
-If you cannot afford to pay the full amount at once, ask about payment plans and sliding scale cost options, which adjust the cost to your ability to pay.
+- Out-of-pocket: You can pay for treatment using your checking or savings account.
+If you are able, you can pay in full up-front—sometimes you’ll receive a discount for doing so.
+If you cannot afford to pay the full amount at once, ask about payment plans and sliding scale cost options, which adjust the cost in relation to your ability to pay.

 - Scholarships: Many programs and government agencies offer rehab scholarships to help you pay for treatment.
 Be sure to ask those that you’re looking into about these options to help mediate costs.

-- Loans: You can take out a personal loan, a home equity loan, or a specialized healthcare loan to help cover the cost of treatment now and pay back the cost over time.
-Just be careful since the loan’s interest continues to build over time, and if you don’t pay it back relatively quickly, you end up paying a lot more.
+- Loans: You can take out a personal loan, a home equity loan, or a specialized healthcare loan to help cover the cost of treatment now and pay it back over time.
+Just be careful, since the loan’s interest continues to build over time, and if you don’t pay it back relatively quickly, you end up paying a lot more.

 - State substance abuse agency (SSA)